 To undertake, supervise and support empirically informed and policy relevant research, as well as conceptual and theoretical work, into the linkages between conflict, security and development in international relations.

 To foster a deeper understanding of the impact of violent conflict and war on development and, conversely, how different states of development influence the nature and character of contemporary armed conflict.

-The CSDRG’s former sister unit, the Conflict, Security and Development Group (CSDG), was established in 1999 as an autonomous research, policy and training group.
+CSDRG was formed in 2005.
+Its former sister unit, the Conflict, Security and Development Group (CSDG), was established in 1999 as an autonomous research, policy and training group.
 It maintained close partnerships with various UK government departments including DFID and the Stabilisation Unit, the United Nations, and a host of other inter-governmental, national, and non-governmental bodies, particularly in Africa.
-The CSDG has closed down as a physical unit but key staff continue their work at King’s through the African Leadership Centre (ALC), now a fully-fledged training and research unit attached to the Department for International Development, The Journal of Conflict, Security & Development, established in 1999, also continues to publish out of CSDRG.
+The CSDG has closed down as a physical unit but key staff continue their work at King’s through the African Leadership Centre (ALC) and the Journal of Conflict, Security & Development.
 A legacy website provides access to the extensive range of academic publications and policy reports produced by CSDG: http://www.securityanddevelopment.org